Defining Quantum Games: Characterising the Dimensions of Quantum Games

-Though some games might not have been successful in their original purpose as serious games or as citizen science games, we want to include them in quantum games through this dimension.
-Therefore we define that \textit{if a game is intended to be an educational game, a citizen science game, uses a tool designed for such games or otherwise has a purpose towards a scientific use, it has a dimension of scientific purposes}.
-One of the strongest examples of a game with quantum physics related scientific purposes is Quantum Moves 2, though it has not yet indisputably met its original purpose of bringing better solutions to optimization problems compared to algorithmic methods \cite{gronlund2019, gronlund2020, sorensen2020}.
-Similarly, an educational game with a focus on quantum literacy that had proven to teach the player about quantum physics would have a strong dimension of scientific purposes.
+Although some quantum physics themed games might not have been successful in their original purpose as serious games, we still want to include them under the definition of quantum games through this dimension.
+This aspect touches many of the games developed at quantum physics themed game jams and hackathons.
+Therefore, we define that \textit{if a game is intended as an educational game, a citizen science game, uses a tool designed for such games, or otherwise has a purpose toward a scientific use in the study of quantum physics, it has a dimension of scientific purposes}.
+Whether these games prove helpful in classrooms or as stand-alone games, requires additional attention from the educator.
+One of the strongest examples of a game with quantum physics-related scientific purposes is \textit{Quantum Moves 2}, where player solutions can be employed as seeds for numerical optimisation algorithms \cite{jensen2021}.
+Similarly, an educational game with a focus on quantum literacy\footnote{(as defined in \cite{nita2021})} that had proven to teach the player about quantum physics would have a strong dimension of scientific purposes in addition to having a strong perceivable dimension of quantum physics.